FoldingAtHome/fah-node/README.md

 To prevent unauthorized clients from joining your swarm, each client must be configured with a swarm token.
 A swarm token is a time-limited small file that contains secret information which can only be obtained via your Folding@home login.
-The token allows one or more more clients to request to join your swarm.
+The token allows one or more clients to request to join your swarm.
 These clients will appear on your account, at which point you can approve or disapprove their membership in the swarm.